reuters-graphics/yaks/packages/yaks-ts/HOME.md

-Shortcut for basic Typescript configs.
+Shortcut for basic Typescript configs the way we like them at Reuters Graphics.

 ## Quickstart